 The OBR segment is paired with an ORC segment and carries additional information related to a single phase.
 The segment occurs one or more times, each one immediately following its counterpart ORC segment.

-OBR-2: Placer Order Number as defined by the Treatment Planning System
+OBR-2: Placer Order Number as defined by the Prescription Producer

-OBR-3: Filler Order Number as defined by the Treatment Delivery System
+OBR-3: Filler Order Number as defined by the Results Producer

 OBR-4: Universal Service ID